Intellectual disability sport classification: Definition and minimal disability type

 In general, ID sport requires sportspeople to meet three criteria for minimal disability.
 These include having issues with conceptual skills, social skills and practical skills.
 Conceptual skills include having issues with language, reading and writing, numbers and money, and ability for self directed learning.
-Social skills includes having issues with interpersonal communication, naïvete, ability to understand and follow rules and the law, and inability to avoid victimization.
+Social skills includes having issues with interpersonal communication, naïveté, ability to understand and follow rules and the law, and inability to avoid victimization.
 Practical skills involve ability to function independently in everyday life.

 Organizations that serve people with intellectual disabilities may use other classification systems using World Health Organization or American Psychiatric Association DSM definitions.
 These definitions may inform their delivery of sporting programs on the local and national level independent of elite sports programs designed for people with intellectual disabilities.
 They have their roots in earlier classification systems for people with intellectual disabilities, with one of the most widely used one being created in 1961 by the American Association on Mental Retardation, and classing people with an IQ below 85 as having Intellectual Disability.
 In 1983, this definitions was supplemented to include other variables including interpersonal and sensorimotor skills.

 American Association of Intellectual and Development Disabilities (AAIDD) have one such system that is used in the United States.
 The 2010 AAIDD definition is the basis for Virtus' classification eligibility.
 Their system is looks like:

 Diagnostic usage of this system and similar systems are often used when it comes to funneling people into sports pathways for people with intellectual disabilities, be it at the school level, through Special Olympics or through elite sport programs affiliated with Virtus or the Paralympic movement.
 Virtus' classification system requires a maximum ID of 75, and that for conceptual, social, and practical adaptive skills, people score at least 2 below the standard deviation in one of these three categories, and that the intellectual disability have manifested itself before the person turned 18 years old.
 Their disability needs to impact their sport performance, and they often have to meet a minimum age requirement.
 People who are mildly autistic are not likely to be eligible to compete at Virtus or the Paralympic level.
 Common classes of intellectual disabilities that meet minimum eligibility requirements for Special Olympics include Fragile X Syndrome, Down Syndrome, Autism Spectrum Disorders, and people with Fetal Alcohol Syndrome or Apert Syndrome.
 In a few cases, it also includes people who acquired their disability as children as a result of traumatic head injuries during childhood.